 Cameron’s areas of practice include complex commercial litigation, insurance related matters, class actions, and civil fraud.
 He regularly appears before the Ontario Superior Court and the Court of Appeal for Ontario.

 Cameron’s work involves the representation of institutional clients and individuals.
 He has successfully prosecuted civil fraud claims at trial and has won appeals before the Divisional Court and the Court of Appeal for Ontario.
 In a multi-million dollar debt collection fraud case, Cameron won two major contempt decisions against a defendant who was evading judgment as well as debtor-creditor examinations.
-He most recently argued on behalf of the appellant before a nine-judge panel of the Supreme Court of Canada concerning a seminal language rights issue.
+In 2018, he presented the oral argument for the appellant before a nine-judge panel of the Supreme Court of Canada in a seminal language rights case.

 Cameron is a traditional barrister who believes that trial experience is essential for civil litigators.
 He is also a forceful and tactical negotiator when the circumstances dictate.
 Cameron has successfully settled dozens of cases over the years in addition to taking claims to trial and to appellate courts.